 This Black Pepper Focaccia recipe comes together with just a few key ingredients.

-- Honey: you could substitute sugar or maple syrup, if you prefer.
+- Honey: You could substitute sugar or maple syrup if you prefer.
 The point is to feed the yeast.

-- Olive oil: you'll use quite a bit (it's focaccia, after all!), so make sure you're using a good one that you like the taste of!
+- Olive oil: You'll use quite a bit (it's focaccia, after all!), so make sure you're using a good one that you like the taste of.

-- Flaky sea salt: this will be for topping.
+- Flaky sea salt: This will be for topping.
 I like to use Maldon Sea Salt for this.

 See full recipe below for detailed instructions.